Developing Great Teaching

 The report also emphasises that schools that have stopped using external expertise completely are missing out on a key ingredient of effective PLD.
 It says that external experts and courses are an important element of in-school processes if we want to improve pupil outcomes.
 The point here is that the external ‘expertise’ can no longer be the person ‘wheeled in’ to provide the new ideas and strategies etc, but their role is changed now to being the critical friend, mentor and strategic adviser, allowing the leadership within the school to take responsibility for leading and managing the PLD programme.
 This is a particularly interesting to me as the pendulum appears to be swinging here in NZ, away from external providers to supporting the internal PLD leadership of schools.

-One thought on “Developing Great Teaching
+2 replies on “Developing Great Teaching”

-1. Great post Derek.
+Great post Derek.
 I seem to remember you teaching me how to use the Overhead projector at College!

 Leave a Reply